 When was the last time I had reveled in my freedom?
 Had I taken action to remind me that, ultimately, I was in charge of my life?
 Had I embraced the fact that while I wasn’t always in charge of what I had to DO every day, I was always in charge of who I WAS?

 At that moment, Allison reminded me of the man I could be at both work and play: passionate, outgoing, and full of life.
 More importantly, she reminded me that I wasn’t that man anymore and that, ultimately, that was my choice.

 “You know what, Allison?”
 I said with a smile.
 “I think my spirit is too big for hallways too!”

 Allison hopped off the seat and looked at me for a moment, almost professorially, to be honest.
 And then slowly, as if choosing her words carefully, she said, “Drew, I do not mean to be rude, but I don’t think that anyone whose spirit is too big for hallways would ever read a book without a good story.”

 And with that, she smiled, spread her arms wide, spun three times around the car, and was gone.

 I realized at that moment that I didn’t know the key to ensuring happiness, but that perhaps the key to ensuring unhappiness is allowing a gap to form between your conception of the person you are and how you are actually acting on an everyday basis.
 In those few words, Allison had made me aware of that gap.

-However, there I was on a train having booked a single sleeper car.
+However, there I was on a train, having booked a single sleeper car.
 Happy to find the lounge car deserted.
-Planning to actively avoid talking to other people, and hoping to get nothing more out of a trip across my beloved country than a few more pages read.
+Planning to actively avoid talking to other people and hope to get nothing more out of a trip across my beloved country than a few more pages read.